 In order to spend wisely for college, you’ll need some answers.
 You don’t want to be the parent who shows up on move-in day with a toaster oven only to find out that toaster ovens aren’t even allowed.
 (A true story from my naive past.)

-So how to get the information you need?
+Once you know the questions you need to ask, how do you get the answers?
+That’s a great question!
+(Ha ha!)
 Your first stop should be the Student Housing section of your college website.
 There you can get floor plans for your dorm room and a list of what’s provided.
 Bed, Bath and Beyond also has a college page where you can enter your school’s name and get a really helpful list showing what size the beds are (Twin or Twin XL for example) and what you can bring or not bring.
+(Be sure to verify this with your college, though.)

 Your next stop needs to be YouTube.
 Search for “Dorm Tour” + your child’s dorm.
 That’s where you’ll get the real scoop on what’s needed and what isn’t allowed at your college dorm.
 Plus, you’ll pick up good tips like dealing with noise, whether the dorms run hot or cold, and each dorm’s reputation.